-Since 6 July 2016 appointed representatives (AR) of an authorised financial adviser firms are allowed to advise on the conversion and transfer of safeguarded benefits to flexible benefits.
+Since 6 July 2016 appointed representatives of an authorised financial adviser firms are allowed to advise on the conversion and transfer of safeguarded benefits to flexible benefits.
 This means that so long as the authorised financial adviser firm has the permissions to advise on pension transfers and pension opt-outs the appointed representatives need not have these permissions.
 However, the firm must ensure that the advice is checked by a pension transfer specialist.

 Advice on the transfer or conversion of safeguarded benefits must be provided by, or checked by, a pension transfer specialist.
 This includes where the purpose of the transfer or conversions is to obtain immediate access to the pension savings.

 FCA Policy Statement PS18/6 – Introduced Handbook guidance on the role of a pension transfer specialist when they check, rather than give, advice on the pension transfers, opt-outs or conversion of safeguarded benefits.
 Also, amending the definition of a pension transfer specialist to support this, with the expectation they will:

-Though they do not have to “assess the reasonableness of the personal recommendation reached by the adviser” as detailed in the CP17/16.
+Though they do not have to “assess the reasonableness of the personal recommendation reached by the adviser” as detailed in the PS18/6.

 This removes the previous exception to the rules whereby a client could transfer benefits for immediate crystallisation without the need for an adviser to be a pension transfer specialist.
 For example, a transfer from an occupational pension scheme to income drawdown or exercising the open market option.